Nolisting

-Nolisting is the name given to a technique to defend electronic mail domain names against e-mail spam.
+Nolisting is a technique to defend electronic mail domain names against e-mail spam.

 Each domain name on the internet has a series of one or more MX records specifying mail servers responsible for accepting email messages on behalf of that domain, each with a preference.
 Nolisting is simply the adding of an MX record pointing to a non-existent server as the "primary" (i.e. that with the lowest weighted value) - which means that an initial mail contact will always fail.
 Many spam sources don't retry on failure, so the spammer will move on to the next victim - while legitimate email servers should retry the next higher numbered MX, and normal email will be delivered with only a small delay.

 Implementation

 A simple example of MX records that demonstrate the technique: